What you will study

 Block 3: Markets and Welfare

 The final block of Part 1 covers the overall organisation of the economy.
 It investigates the strengths and weaknesses of markets and governments in the organisation of economic activities, explores issues concerning the environment and ethics, and looks at economic theory that underpins government behaviour.

 The second part of the module is project-based and divided into Blocks 4 and 5, plus some weeks to carry out your project; you will be able to specialise in an area of your choice and carry out your own research project.

 Block 4: Options

 Block 5: Research methods

-In this block, you will learn how to carry out a literature review and then choose which research methods you plan to use for your project.
+In this block, you will choose which research methods you plan to use for your project and learn about it.
 You can choose between qualitative methods – which include interviewing and case studies – and quantitative methods, which involve analysis of economic data.